rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-These changes are not changes to files: they are changes to submodules
+These changes are not changes to files: they are changes to submodules (more on
-(more on this [later](#git-submodules)).
-To get rid of those, run `git submodule update` (or run any
+this [later](#git-submodules)).
+To get rid of those, run `git submodule update`
-`x.py` command, which will automatically update the submodules).
+(or run any `x.py` command, which will automatically update the submodules).
-Note that there is (as of January 2021) a bug if you use worktrees, submodules, and x.py in a commit
+Note that there is (as of January 2021 <!-- date: 2021-01 -->) a bug if you use
-hook.
+worktrees, submodules, and x.py in a commit hook.
+If you run into an error
-If you run into an error like:
+like:

 ```
 error: failed to read `/home/joshua/rustc-worktree/src/tools/miri/cargo-miri/Cargo.toml`